department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-05-18-forms-library.md

 To get these pieces, `Page` will accept the `path` and `pathParams` props.

-`path` will be the URL within the application and must (for array pages) contain URL parameters (term pending).
-URL parameters must be the only token between `/`s or at the end of the URL.
+`path` will be the URL within the application and must (for array pages) contain path parameters.
+A path parameter must be the only token in the URL segment (between `/`s or at the end of the URL).
 For example, `/:index/foo` and `/:index` are valid path parameters. `/my-:index-item` is an invalid path parameter.
+The name of the path parameter may be anything, but it must start with a `:`.

 `pathParams` will be an object whose keys map to the path parameters and whose values map to the path to the form data.
 In the above example, the `pathParams`